mr3zas/Mikrotik-on-Linux/README.md

 ```
 ./Mikrotik.sh
 ```
-Server will restart after the installation done, then connect to server via Winbox
+Server will restart after the installation is done, then connect to server via Winbox
 #
 - Username: admin
 - Password: blank